daswan1118-booth/NVS/README.md

 ## Main Page

-Navigate to public/index.html for the full html code You can find the CSS in public/aseets/my_styles.css
+Navigate to public/index.html for the full html code.
+You can find the CSS in public/aseets/my_styles.css

 Usage instructions: